 Choosing a BiPAP machine or a CPAP machine should not be all consuming.
 You can start by looking over the pros above to begin your decision.
 Below we will discuss the cons of both the BiPAP machines and the CPAP machines to help you narrow down your choice a little further.

-Make sure to check out my article on the best CPAP machines to see more!
+Make sure to check out the most informative article on the best CPAP machines to see which CPAP is the best for you.

 What are the Cons of the BiPAP vs CPAP Machines?